cristhianjaramillo/cristhianjaramillo.github.io/_posts/2023-04-11-peru-political-reform.md

 ---
-title: 'The constant changes: reforms to the electoral systems of the legislatures in Latin America'
+title: '<span style='color:#333333'>The constant changes: reforms to the electoral systems of the legislatures in Latin America</span>'
 date: 2023-04-11
 permalink: /posts/2023/04/electoral-reform-latin-america/
 toc: true